 4. As an experiential training program that emphasizes the integration of theory and direct, supervised practice, TIRP prepares students well for the Registration Exam that focuses on the appropriate use of entry-to-practice competencies in simulated therapy situations.

-5. Professional ethics are integrated into all phases of TIRP training, and part of the registration year course work will be a review of jurisprudence and professional practice guidelines.
+5. Professional ethics are integrated into all phases of TIRP training, and TIRP's new, enhanced curriculum includes a day-long workshop in ethics and jurisprudence for psychotherapists.